Miscellaneous unsolicited (and possibly biased) career advice

 Some thoughts in no particular order:

-- There are things that you can learn yourself, and there are things where you have to do something unique in order to learn.
+- There’s things that you can learn yourself, and things you need to do in order to learn.
 Those are very different things!
 Skills in the latter category will often be more valuable in the long term because they will be rarer.
 These are things like building a startup, or managing people, or building some super complicated distributed system that handles 1M messages per second.
 Things in the former category are things like learning how to build deep neural networks, or coding in Rust, or iOS development.
 If you truly want to pick up one of those things, don’t expect an opportunity to get paid while learning it.
 Just learn it yourself first.

 - Read all the time.
 Just whatever books about technology or business or management.
 History is great too.
 Even fiction is great.
 Also read a million blogs and follow people on Twitter.
 There’s so many smart people out there saying a lot of smart things so that you don’t have to figure everything out yourself.
 Reading a lot helps you build a mental model of the world which will help you later.